ironsilk/mSquaredPlex/readme.md

   The final solution for this shit is always `sudo docker system prune -a` - Attention, it removes everything (volumes, networks, containers) not in use by any active docker container at that time.
 Run it before running again `sudo docker-compose -f docker-compose_MAINSTACK.yml up -d --buil`

+## TODO

+- Torrents download status for each user
+- Download a CSV with my database - ratings and views
+- Upload Netflix view history :X and integrate it.
+- Joke engine - send random jokes to random users.
+- reccomend a movie
+- Show my watchlist
+- notification when movie was downloaded
+- see if we need to manually add movies to plex
+- add functionality to say you've watched the movie with someone else so they also get notification to rate the movie (meh, maybe)